vyavasthita/oaas/observability/docs/main.md

 ---

-### 7. Verification Checklist
+### 8. Verification Checklist

-1. `make ps` – ensure every service is running/healthy.
+1. `make ps` – ensure every OAAS container is healthy.
-2. From a client repo, send a test log/span/metric.
+2. From a client repo, send a test log/span/metric (invoke a FastAPI endpoint, emit a sample log, etc.).
-3. Query Loki/Tempo/Prometheus in Grafana to confirm ingestion.
+3. Query Loki/Tempo/Prometheus in Grafana → Explore to confirm ingestion.
-4. Trigger a sample alert (see `test-alerts.yaml`) to verify Alertmanager + Discord wiring.
+4. Trigger the sample alert in `test-alerts.yaml` to verify Alertmanager + Discord wiring.

-Once these are green, the OAAS stack is ready to service additional applications.
+Once these steps pass, the OAAS stack is ready for broader service onboarding.